RhonaK/CyberSecurity-week9/README.md

   - [x] GIF Walkthrough:
     <img src='week9(green_2).gif' title='Cross-Site Scripting' width='' alt='' />
   - [x] Steps to recreate:
-  - In the Green section, click on Contact Us and enter into the form, where in the Feedback textbook write an alert script such as         ```<script>alert('RONA found the XSS!')</script>```.
-Then login and from there, click on Feedback on the dashboard and you will          encounter your Feedback lssert pop-up.
+  - In the Red,Blue and Green section, click on Contact Us and enter into the form, where in the Feedback textbook write an alert script     such as```<script>alert('RONA found the XSS!')</script>```.
+Then login and from there, click on Feedback on the dashboard and notice     how you will encounter your Feedback pop-up window, only in the _Green Section._

 ## Red